Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Nonlocal (2+1)D SMs

+Parallel to the rhombic SMs, the Rydberg-EIT system supports other species of multi-soliton molecules.
+As the starting point for producing additional species, one can rotate a rectangular rhombus by $45$ degrees and consider it as a square-shaped SM, with the individual solitons set at position

+For the same value $d=3.87$ and $\sigma =1.75$, as adopted above for the moderate degree of the nonlocality in Fig. \ref{fig3}(b), Fig. \ref{fig5}(a) demonstrates the stable propagation of the square-shaped SM, with parameters of Gaussian (\ref{Gauss}) taken as $A=4$, $a=0.95$, $b=0$, and $Q=181.4$.
+This result is similar to the stability of the rectangular rhombus in Fig. \ref{fig3} (b).

+Proceeding from the square cell in Fig. \ref{fig5}(a), it is possible to produce a new stable SM\ structure, in the form of a checkerboard cell, composed of $9$ solitons, which is displayed in Fig.~\ref{fig5}(b).
+The consideration of the corresponding BE produces the equilibrium value, $ d=5.68 $, for the same input parameters as in Fig.~\ref{fig5}(a).

+A stable SM shaped as a hexagonal cell can be constructed too, as shown in Fig.~\ref{fig5}(c).
+In this configuration, the constituent solitons are set as points

-Furthermore, a hexagonal-lattice (honeycomb-lattice) SM was designed, as illustrated in Fig.~\ref{46}(c).
-In this configuration, the $n$-th soliton was initialized at $(\xi_n, \eta_n) = d[\cos(n\pi/3), \sin(n\pi/3)]$, and the equilibrium separation was set to $d=5.57$, corresponding to the minimum of the BE.
-The resulting propagation is robust, as confirmed by numerical simulations, which yield distinct images demonstrating a level of structural stability equivalent to that observed in Figs.~\ref{46}(a) and (b).
-Therefore, we conclude that the Rydberg-EIT system can form and sustain a variety of stable multi-soliton molecular configurations, including rhombic, square, checkerboard, and hexagonal lattices.
+and the equilibrium value of the separation, corresponding to the minimum of the BE, is $d=5.57$,\ for the same set of parameters in the input Gaussian as used above, \textit{viz}., $A=4$, $a=0.95$, $b=0$, and $Q=258.98$.
+Thus, we conclude that the Rydberg-EIT system sustains a variety of stable SM configurations, including rectangular and oblique rhombic, square-shaped, checkerboard-cell, and hexagonal ones.